-Andreas Robert Siedentopf was an American engineer, lecturer and naturalist who moved to Tanganyika in 1926, hunting wild animals and studying their habits.
-As a licenced professional hunter, he guided numerous sportsmen in East Africa, problem elephant control and road surveying for the Government.
+Andreas Robert Siedentopf was an American engineer, lecturer and naturalist who moved to Tanganyika in 1926 to hunt animals and study their habits.
+As a licenced professional hunter, he guided numerous sportsmen in East Africa, did problem elephant control and road surveying for the Government.
 He eventually changed from hunting big game with a rifle to hunting with a camera and returned to the USA before World War II.

 Ada and Laddy Wincza went from being Polish freedom fighters in World War II to successful operators of big game safaris in Tanganyika and later in Kenya.
 Ada Wincza was also a fine hunter as well as photographer, linguist and author.

 Bush And Plains by Ada & Laddy Wincza (1983) are the fascinating reminiscences of a husband and wife who started a new life in Africa as a white hunter and a safari guide, and their experiences with clients, natives and a wide range of big game.

 Masai The Magnificent by Ada Wincza (1970) is a comprehensive study of the Masai tribe.
 Illustrated with photographs, as well as a bibliography and a 6 page common words and sentences in Masai language with English translation.